If I lose my license, I lose my job. How can I avoid losing my license?

 Absolutely, everyone has the right to handle their case without an attorney.
 You can even represent yourself in a murder case.
 It is not recommended, though.
 I represented a resident from Oklahoma recently, who first went to court to handle his case without an attorney.
 The solicitor recommended that he go to jail for thirty (30) days.
 His father called and hired me to represent his son and we finished his case with no jail time and his son didn't have to go to court again to finish his case.
 He stayed in Oklahoma, where he was going to school.

-I have heard that the Intoxilyzer 5000 is biased against women.
+I have heard that the Intoxilyzer 5000 and 9000 are biased against women.
 Is that true?

-Yes, the Intoxilyzer 5000 is biased against women.
-When they were calibrating the Intoxilyzer 5000, they used males for calibration subjects.
+Yes, the Intoxilyzer 5000 and 9000 are biased against women.
+When they were calibrating the Intoxilyzer 5000 and 9000, they used males for calibration subjects.
 They average male anatomy and average female anatomy is very different.
-Females have more water on the average than men and because of that their test results from the Intoxilyzer 5000 will be much higher than the test results for men of the same weight who have consumed the same volume of alcohol.
-The State of Georgia recognizes this in their Intoxilyzer 5000 Operator's Manual and makes reference to this very issue and gives credibility to the criticisms from the public that the breath test machine used in the State of Georgia is not fair to women.
+Females have more water on the average than men and because of that their test results from the Intoxilyzer 5000 and 9000 will be much higher than the test results for men of the same weight who have consumed the same volume of alcohol.
+The State of Georgia recognizes this in their Intoxilyzer 5000 and 9000 Operator's Manual and makes reference to this very issue and gives credibility to the criticisms from the public that the breath test machine used in the State of Georgia is not fair to women.
 In fact, when the operators are setting up the machine preparing it for a test, they do not input whether or not the test subject is a male or female, their size, or their weight.
 Chemistry experts that we have used on many occasions have been successful attacking the results given by the breath test device used by the State of Georgia.
 Contact us to discuss how this might apply to you.

 When I was arrested, I got a temporary driver's license, along with my tickets.
 What does that mean?